Deltares/ProbabilisticLibrary/CONTRIBUTING.md

 ## Indentation

-The C++ code base uses four spaces for indentation (not tabs).
+Both Python and C++ code base uses four spaces for indentation (not tabs).
-In Python code tabs are allowed, but per file there is consistent usage of tabs or spaces.

 ## Other style settings, both Python and C++